se-piyush/ecommerce-backend/README.md

 - **product-service**: This service is responsible to maintain details about a product and uses mongoDB, this service has also exposed private api `/internal/product/:productId/quanity` which is used by `integration-service` to commit the quantity after successfull payment.

 - **order-service**: This service has majorly 2 responsibilities 1.
-To create order 2.
+To create order, 2.
 To update the order status depending upon the various scenarios
   Right now it pushes the order status to rabbitmq so that `integration-service` service could update the status of quantity and orderstatus itself if the payment is successfull (payment service not implemeted yet.)

 - **inventegration-service**: This is service right now subscribe to rabbitmq and processes the orderstatus Events and updates the quantity using the `product-service` service api along with the updating the orderstatus using `order-service` service api.